ODINN-SciML/ODINN.jl/docs/src/Packages/gungnir.md

 [`Gungnir`](https://github.com/ODINN-SciML/Gungnir) is a Python preprocessing pipeline that produces the glacier and climate data files consumed by the Julia ODINN ecosystem.
 It uses [OGGM](https://github.com/OGGM/oggm) to retrieve glacier geometry (DEMs, ice thickness, outlines) from the Randolph Glacier Inventory (RGI), and downloads climate reanalyses (W5E5 or ERA5) to force the mass balance models.
 The output is written to `~/.ODINN/ODINN_prepro/` as NetCDF files, which `Sleipnir.initialize_glaciers()` reads via `Rasters.jl` at simulation time.

-Unlike the Julia packages in the ecosystem, `Gungnir` is **not** a Julia package — it runs in a Python environment and has no Julia API.
+'Gungnir` is the only package in the ODINN ecosystem writen and executed in Python.
 It sits at the bottom of the dependency hierarchy: Gungnir → Sleipnir → Muninn/Huginn → ODINN.

 ## When do you need to run Gungnir yourself?